Difference between interface and Type alias in interface with examples

 }

-Interfaces in typescript help
+Interfaces in TypeScript help

-• To create an object of classes
+• Create objects of classes

-• Promotes object-oriented design
+• Promote object-oriented design

-• Allows type safety
+• Ensure type safety

-• Can be implemented by other classes
+• Enable implementation by other classes

-What is type in typescript?
+What is a Type in TypeScript?

 type CustomType = number | string | boolean | null | undefined;